sabbir-subhan/appium-Python/README.md

 - Login to oca server > Click on mapping > Layers > Add > Drawing > Ok > Draw geometry (draw some shape using line tool) > Save map as "FOR MOBILE" (the same map as in TC: Maps)
 - other Saved maps that are needed for TC: All active events, All assets, All contacts, All tasks - for proper TC execution in OCA app should be present one event, asset, task and contact with mapping data or address data

+### for TC: OfflineObjects
+- airplane mode on iOS emulators is unavailable

 ### for TC: Read Only Properties
 - Go to setting > OCA designer > Create object types: Asset, Reports, Event, Risk
 - for each new type add the following: - option list: name = Is Read only ?, Options = Yes A, Yes B, No, Maximum selected options = Height of field = 3, Default value = (None) - *Options may come from a central list or a user-defined list